 Petroleum Geo-Services (PGS) is a marine-focused geophysical organization that helps oil companies find offshore oil and gas reserves across the globe.
-Founded in 1991, PGS now has a presence in 25 countries and ranks among the world’s three largest marine seismic companies.
-PGS’ drive for innovation is exemplified through its broad range of services and products including seismic and electromagnetic services, data acquisition, processing, reservoir analysis/interpretation and multi-client library data.
+Founded in 1991, PGS now has a presence in 17 countries, operates a fleet of advanced vessels worldwide, and ranks among the world’s top three marine seismic companies.
+PGS’ drive for innovation is exemplified through its broad range of services and unique technologies, including multisensor seismic data acquisition, advanced imaging, reservoir analysis and interpretation, and the quality of its multiclient data library.

 Routinely collecting data from remote offshore locations, PGS often had to migrate large data sets to its offices in London, England, Houston, USA, or Cyberjaya, Malaysia for further processing, analysis, and quality checking.
 PGS used the FTP protocol and a free UDP transfer application to deliver these large files, but these methods created issues when sending and receiving large files.
 The main challenge PGS faced was slow transfer speeds on their underutilized 10 Gbps link between London and Houston.